Boomi-PSO/ui-custom-component/README.md

 * Setup debug rendering and debug logging
 * Provide helpers for propagating changes and events
 * Provide helpers for getting the current content value and objectdata

+The `onChange` handler provided in `props` will also accept html input change events, see `input.tsx` as an example.
+The `onEvent` handler will also accept blur events from html elements.

 **ObjectData**